Claude Steele: Career

 After receiving his PhD, Steele got his first job as an assistant professor of psychology for two years at the University of Utah.
 He then moved to the University of Washington for 14 years and received tenure in 1985.

-In 1987, he moved to the University of Michigan, where he was professor of psychology for four years.
+In 1987, he moved to the University of Michigan, where he was a professor of psychology for four years.
 During the last two years, he simultaneously held the position of research scientist at Michigan's Institute for Social Research.

-In 1991, he moved to Stanford University, where he was professor of psychology for eighteen years, receiving the title of Lucie Stern Professor in the Social Sciences in 1997.
+In 1991, he moved to Stanford University, where he was a professor of psychology for eighteen years, receiving the title of Lucie Stern Professor in the Social Sciences in 1997.
 At Stanford, he also served as chair of the Department of Psychology (1997–2000), director of the Center for Comparative Studies in Race and Ethnicity (2002–2005), and director of the Center for Advanced Study in the Behavioral Sciences (2005–2009), among various other positions.

 In 2009, he left Stanford to become the 21st provost and chief academic officer at Columbia University for two years.
 He was responsible for faculty appointments, tenure recommendations, and overseeing financial planning and budgeting.

-In 2011, he left Columbia and returned to Stanford, where he served as the I. James Quillen Dean for the Stanford Graduate School of Education.
+In 2011, he left Columbia and returned to Stanford, where he served as the I. James Quillen Dean for the Stanford University Graduate School of Education.
 In March 2014, he became the executive vice chancellor and provost of the University of California, Berkeley.
-He stepped down in April 2016 citing family reasons, shortly after a scandal erupted regarding the university's disregard for sexual harassment.
+He stepped down in April 2016 citing family reasons, shortly after a scandal erupted regarding the university's alleged disregard of sexual harassment.